-ALEXANDRIA RIDESHARE actively promotes the use of efficient and environmentally friendly modes of transportation, which includes carpools, vanpools, mass transit, walking, biking, and telework, to City of Alexandria residents, businesses, and City employees.
-ALEXANDRIA RIDESHARE aims to increase economic viability of City employers, increase transit ridership, and improve the residents' quality of life.
+Alexandria Rideshare actively promotes the use of efficient and environmentally friendly modes of transportation, which includes carpools, vanpools, mass transit, walking, biking, and telework, to City of Alexandria residents, businesses, and City employees.
+Alexandria Rideshare aims to increase the use of alternative transportation modes to improve the economic viability of City employers and the quality of life for residents.

-Employer outreach marketing and promotional activities for FY 2004 include:
+Ongoing employer outreach marketing and promotional activities include:

-- Employer Consultations: Meetings with Alexandria employers to discuss available transportation and telework options for their employees.
-In addition, these meetings encourage employers to offer a Metrochek benefit or a telework program. - Metrochek Match: ALEXANDRIA RIDESHARE offers a six month 50% match to employers for each participating employee. - Alternative Transportation Program: Employers who wish to have a telework program can receive city assistance in creating a formal telework program. - Cold Calling: Contacting Alexandria employers and inform them about the Alternative Transportation Program.
-They urge them to utilize the services of the program and to develop or enhance their commuter benefits. - AlexRide.org: AlexRide.org is a commuter web site that is promoted via theater slide, postcards and bulletin boards.
-The site provides a gateway to local and regional transit, telework, bicycle/pedestrian, and Commuter Connections carpool/vanpool resources. - Commuter Connection Newsletter: The city's commuter newsletter is distributed several times a year to all Alexandria businesses, households, and City employees.
-Distribution total is 71,000. - Air Quality Action Days: Alexandria Rideshare coordinates with the City's Environmental Services Division to increase the employer participation through Air Quality Action Days mailings and announcements.
-They run several newspaper ads each year encouraging citizens to ride the bus on Air Quality Code Red Days.
-In addition, they encourage employers to provide information to their employees about Air Quality Action Days. - Employee Services Brochure: This brochure is directed to employers and lists the services that we offer.
-The brochure is distributed in lobbies, public facilities and at transit fairs and outreach meetings. - Promotional Events: Hold rideshare fairs for employers upon request; these employers include Alexandria Hospital, Oblon Spivak, and others.
-They also participate in health and benefits fairs for employers who offer a commuter benefit and participate in fairs that are coordinated by TMP organizations, other TDM organizations and Federal Government agencies.
-In addition, they coordinate Alexandria Bike to Work Day and Alexandria Communities in Motion Day.
-They also promote rideshare and the Alternative Transportation Program at City events such as the Alexandria Birthday Celebration, Earth Day, the Chirilagua Festival, Alexandria Education Partnership activities, community days and more. - Promotional efforts: Other promotional initiatives include Community Page phone book ads, newspaper ads and inserts promoting Air Quality Action Days and the Old Town Transit Shop, public access TV PSAs, movie theater slides, direct mail and informational briefs in City civic organization newsletters.
+- Employer Consultations: Meetings with Alexandria employers to discuss transportation and telework options for employees.
+These meetings encourage employers to offer a transportation benefits program through SmartBenefits and/orMetroChek. - Transportation Benefits Match Program: As an incentive for employers to begin a transportation benefits program, the City will reimburse an employer for six months worth of expenses for each employee receiving a direct subsidy during the course of a one-year program. - AlexRide.org: www.AlexRide.org is a Web site that offers news and tools for traveling to, from, and within the City.
+The site is promoted to residents, businesses, and visitors via brochures, displays, newsletters, partner Web sites, and giveaway items.
+The site provides information about public transportation, ridesharing, walking/bicycling, telework, Guaranteed Ride Home, Commuter Connections, and other resources. - Commuter Connection: The City's alternative transportation options newsletter is mailed quarterly to all Alexandria businesses, households, and City employees.
+There are approximately 77,000 businesses and residential recipients.
+It is also distributed electronically to industry colleagues, accessible on alexride.org, and given out at City Hall, the Old Town Transit Shop, and exhibitor events. - Air Quality Action Days: Alexandria Rideshare coordinates with the City's Environmental Services Division to increase employer participation in Air Quality Action Days through mailings and announcements.
+Each year several newspaper ads are placed to encourage citizens to ride the bus on Air Quality Code Red Days.
+In addition, employers are asked to provide information to their employees about Air Quality Action Days. - Promotional Events: Conduct transportation fairs s for employers upon request.
+Past efforts have included, but are not limited to, Hoffman Town Center, Patent & Trademark Offices, Alexandria Hospital, and Oblon Spivak.
+Alexandria Rideshare also participates in health and benefits fairs, and those coordinated by TMP representatives, other TDM organizations, and federal government agencies.
+Alexandria Rideshare also coordinates Alexandria Bike to Work Day and Communities in Motion each year and promotes alternative transportation options at City events, such as the Alexandria Birthday Celebration, the Chirilagua Festival, Earth Day, and Alexandria Education Partnership activities. - Marketing efforts: Other marketing initiatives include an ad in the Your Community PhoneBook book, newspaper ads, public access television public service announcements, direct mail, newsletter articles in City civic organizations publications, and inserts with Air Quality Action Days and Old Town Transit Shop materials.